NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 and be imported into a project in a matter of few clicks.
 "It’s better to spend a hundred dollars on the Unity Asset Store instead of doing something that would cost twenty or thirty thousand dollars and two to three months to develop."
 [34]
-By staying on the market for so long and being used in plenty of projects, it is no surprise that abundance of tutorials and code snippets produced by regular game developers can be found online.
+By staying on the market for so long and being used in plenty of projects, it is no surprise that abundance of tutorials and code snippets produced by helpful game developers can be found online.
 The amount of learning materials for Unity exceeds those of any other engines out there, even Unreal.
 [32] We will talk more about the importance of the community and game modding in a next chapter.